 OneMain has physical locations in addition to its online presence and actually has no credit score minimum.
 The company says its average customer has a credit score between 600 and 650.
 Don’t get too excited, though – your APR could be as high as 35.99%.

-If you do decide on getting a bad credit loan, keep a few things in mind so you don’t damage your score even further.
+If you do decide on getting a bad credit personal loan, keep a few things in mind so you don’t damage your score even further.
 First, limit your number of loan applications.
 Every time you apply for a loan, the lender makes an inquiry on your credit report, lowering your credit score anywhere between one and five points depending on your situation.

 That might not seem like a lot, but it could affect your interest rate if you’re on the border between “bad” and “fair” credit.
 Plus, many lenders view a large number of inquiries as a risk factor, especially if they’re all made within a short period of time.